alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 print("Sandbox and LLM client initialized.")
 ```

-- We import several modules, including `get_sandbox` and `get_code_execution_model`, which are essential for setting up our environment.
-- The `get_sandbox()` function creates a secure environment where the code from the LLM will be executed.
 - `get_code_execution_model` creates a client that can communicate with our running LLM.
 We specify the `trtllm-serve` type to match the server we're using.